alphagov/paas-tech-docs/source/documentation/index.md

 # Technical documentation for GOV.UK PaaS

-GOV.UK Platform as a Service (PaaS) is a cloud-hosting platform being built by the Government Digital Service (GDS).
+GOV.UK Platform as a Service (PaaS) is a cloud-hosting platform built by the Government Digital Service (GDS).
 GOV.UK PaaS manages the deployment of your apps, services and background tasks so you don’t need to hire people with specialist cloud skills.

 GOV.UK PaaS is currently in private beta.

-GOV.UK PaaS is built using the open source [Cloud Foundry](https://www.cloudfoundry.org/) [external link] project, and runs on Amazon Web Services.
+GOV.UK PaaS uses the open source [Cloud Foundry](https://www.cloudfoundry.org/) [external link] project, and runs on Amazon Web Services.
 [Read our blog post](https://governmentasaplatform.blog.gov.uk/2015/12/17/choosing-cloudfoundry/) [external link] for more information on why we chose Cloud Foundry.
 Refer to the [features page](https://www.cloud.service.gov.uk/features) for more information on the GOV.UK PaaS.

 # Before you start